_0001 — How Memex Came to Be

 The architecture was no longer trying to store conversations.

-It was reconstructing the conditions required for reasoning to continue.
+It was reconstructing the conditions required for reasoning continuity to continue across time.

 That distinction changed everything.